FaultyTwo/TC74-arduino-lib/README.md

 **NORMAL = Operate in Normal Mode<br>**
 **STANDBY = Operate in Standby Mode (A/D converter is halted and the temperature data registers are frozen until return into normal mode)**

-You also can use literals (NORMAL or STANDBY) as boolean value too.

 ```C
 bool isStandby();
 ````
 Check if TC74 is in STANDBY mode or not.<br>
-This can be used to check if the device is ready for convertion or not.
+This function can be used to check if the device is ready for convertion or not.